dotdon/QuickSwitch/README.md

 # QuickSwitch Mode

 QuickSwitch Mode is a Python script that enhances keyboard responsiveness for gaming.
-It allows for near-instant directional changes. providing a significant advantage in competitive gaming scenarios.
+It allows for near-instant directional changes without needing to lift the initial key pressed, providing a significant advantage in competitive gaming scenarios.
+Specifically, it prevents both 'a' and 'd' keys from being pressed simultaneously.

 ## Features